 - Copy the following URL: https://docs.safecharge.com/wp-content/uploads/2020/07/SafeCharge-sandbox-environment.json

 - Click Import.
-This will import the Nuvei environment variable that you will have to select in the next step.
+This imports the Nuvei environment variable that you must select in the next step.

 - In the top right corner, make sure you have selected https://ppp-test.safecharge.com in the list of environments: